balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230206-aave-rebalanced-linear-pool-v4/readme.md

 Deployment of the `AaveLinearPoolFactory`, for Linear Pools with a wrapped aToken.

-Supersedes `20221207-aave-rebalanced-linear-pool-v3`, with the following improvements:
-- Adds compatibility with AAVE V3 protocol.
-- Fixes the reentrancy issue described in this [forum post](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345).
+Supersedes `20221207-aave-rebalanced-linear-pool-v3`, fixing the reentrancy issue described in this [forum post](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345).

 ## Useful Files